-Students of the undergraduate program must obtain a total of four months' work experience prior to graduation, of which a minimum of two months must be in a design office and a minimum of two months in landscape industry work.
+Students of the undergraduate program must obtain a total of four months' work experience prior to graduation, of which a minimum of 45 days must be in landscape industry work and a minimum of 45 days in a landscape design office.
 This normally takes the form of employment during long vacations between sessions supervised by a landscape architect, landscape contractor or nursery.
 Each student undertaking work experience must obtain prior approval of the Work Experience Coordinator.
 Each student must obtain from the employer a statement of experience gained, maintain an accurate record in logbook form and submit a written report describing the work undertaken during the various work experience components.